What Materials Are My Walls Made Of? - Surewise

 Clunch

 Clunch is a traditional building material of chalky limestone rock used mainly in eastern England.
 It’s unlikely that you’ll have exterior walls made of clunch, or that your builder will recommend clunch as a building material in general.
 It’s considered ‘inferior’ when compared to other stone materials, as it’s prone to erosion at even the hint of inclement weather, including frost in winter.
-It’s not even good to finish walls made from other material, again because it erodes at the drop of a hat.
+It’s not even good to finish walls made from other materials, again because it erodes at the drop of a hat.
 If you insist on using clunch, despite the advice from builders and insurers, don’t be surprised when you have to bear all of the cost caused by damage on your own.

-Cob construction
+Cob Construction

 Cob is made up of entirely natural material.
 The construction method is also entirely natural, so it’s eco-friendly.
 Basically, cob is made from clay, sand, straw, water, and earth.
-It lends itself to self-builds and creative building design and is known for its energy efficiency and strength, for instance, it’s largely fire resistant and can withstand earthquakes.
+It lends itself to self-builds and creative building design and is known for its energy efficiency and strength, for instance, it’s largely fire-resistant and can withstand earthquakes.
 It’s been used for thousands of years and some centuries-old cob homes can still be seen today.

 As it’s considered non-standard when it comes to building material and methods, you’ll need to talk to your insurer about everything from location and type of sand to exposure to risks (fire, flood) and size (cob material can be sturdy enough to support double-storey buildings).
 As it’s inexpensive, easy to maintain, easily mended (simply apply more cob to any cracks that may appear), and the material is easy to obtain, policies tend not to be complicated, nor do they break the bank.

-Corrugated iron
+Corrugated Iron

 Corrugated iron has not taken off in the UK as far as residential use is concerned.
 But, the number of home construction projects that incorporate corrugated iron is slowly growing.
 It has many benefits over other building materials, particularly when it comes to cost.
-Modern production methods have also strengthened corrugated iron, made it more resistant to extreme weather, and have made it possible to pair corrugated iron with energy-efficient material, which makes it cost-effective.
+Modern production methods have also strengthened corrugated iron, made it more resistant to extreme weather, and made it possible to pair corrugated iron with energy-efficient material, which makes it cost-effective.

 As with cob construction, corrugated iron homes and structures are considered ‘non-standard’, which means they require special consideration from insurers.
 It’s important to provide as much detailed information as possible for insurance providers to accurately determine risks and appropriate levels of cover.